You are now in the main content area

 Biography

-Dr. Girard teaches undergraduate courses on Memory, Psychopharmacology, Brain and Behaviour, Research Methods in Psychology, and The Psychology of Thinking.
+Dr. Girard teaches undergraduate courses on Human Memory, Psychopharmacology, Brain and Behaviour, Research Methods in Psychology, and The Psychology of Thinking.
 He also teaches graduate-level courses in and Clinical Psychopharmacology, Anatomy of the Human Brain, and Functional Magnetic Resonance Imaging.
 Through these courses he aims to enhance students’ appreciation of the brain and cognition, the role that neurochemicals play in normal daily life, as well as in addiction and mental illness, from the neural level to thought and behaviour, as well as statistical and research methods in psychology.

 Selected Publications & Presentations